davedavis/marketing-etl/README.md

 # DB refactor
 - [ ] Refactor DB to use SQLAlchemy for DB portability.
-- [ ] Use SQLAlchemy functions to replace queries.
+- [ ] Use SQLAlchemy functions to replace queries.din learning
+t

 # Microsoft Refactor
 - [x] Refactor auth